nopnop2002/esp-idf-can2mqtt/README.md

 __WebSocket/WebSocket Secure Port may differ depending on the broker used.__

-If you use MQTTS/WS/WSS transport, you can publish and subscribe using MQTT transport.
+If you use MQTTS/WS/WSS transport, you can still publish and subscribe using MQTT transport.
 ```
 +----------+                   +----------+           +----------+
 |          |                   |          |           |          |